privatenumber/npm-multi-publish/README.md

 # npm-multi-publish
-Multiple to multiple registries with npm
+Publish to multiple registries with npm